-- The statements and writings of many children and adults with ASD contain analogies - often of high personal interest - to help describe concepts and emotions.
+The statements and writings of many children and adults with ASD contain analogies - often of high personal interest - to help describe concepts and emotions.
 One mother writes: After the death of his grandfather, Christopher had "good days" (described as the Titanic before it hit the iceberg) and "bad" (the Titanic after it hit the iceberg).
-Christopher is very interested in the Titanic, but grandpa's death was the first time he used it as an analogy for his feelings - Children often contribute their own analogies to a Social Story to help them remember the information that it contains.
-After reviewing a Social Story describing what people mean when they say, "I changed my mind," seven-year-old Scott developed his own sentence, which was added to the Story: When someone says, "I changed my mind," I can think of an idea becoming better... like a caterpillar changing into a butterfly. - Dr. Tony Attwood has used analogies extensively in his social understanding groups for children with Asperger's Syndrome to help them understand fairness (the Scales of Justice) and to develop strategies to manage their feelings (The Emotional Toolbox, Attwood, 2002).
+Christopher is very interested in the Titanic but grandfaths death was the first time he used it as an iceberg).
+Christopher is very interested in the Titanic, but grandpa's death was the first time he used it as an analogy for his feelings

+- Children often contribute their own analogies to a Social Story to help them remember the information that it contains.
+After reviewing a Social Story describing what people mean when they say, "I changed my mind," seven-year-old Scott developed his own sentence, which was added to the Story; When someone says, "I changed my mind," I can think of an idea becoming better... like a caterpillar changing into a butterfly. - Dr. Tony Attwood has used analogies extensively in his social understanding groups for children with Asperger's Syndrome to help them understand fairness (the Scales of Justice) and to develop strategies to manage their feelings (The Emotional Toolbox, Attwood, 2002).
 In addition, children in his groups have used road signs to represent the social concepts and skills they have learned. - An analogy was used to help children with ASD benefit from Dr. Kenneth Rubin's research identifying the four steps typical children follow to enter an existing play activity (as described in The Friendship Factor, 2002).
 Drawing from Dr. Attwood's use of road signs with his social understanding groups, road signs were used to translate the four steps of group entry into a Social Story titled, Watch, Listen, Move Closer, Ease In (Gray, 2002, based on the work of Rubin, 2002). - Comic Strip Conversations (Gray,1994; 1998a), use colors as an analogy to help students identify the motivation, feelings, and intended meanings of others.
 Each child creates his or her own chart of colors and associated meanings.